-b di bi Ri gr PASSING GRADE: Each graded comp must receive a passing grade of 86%.
-EVALUATION: Completed independently at clinical site on a patient.
-TIMING: MUST be completed after approved Practice Comp, by due date and be submitted in BB w/in 7 days of completion of study.
-Comps submitted w/in 2 days past the due date will receive a 15% deduction.
-Comps turned in later than 2 days receive a grade of zero.
-GRADING CRITERIA: MUST meet all Rubric Criteria.
-Exam to be performed on one patient and include facility, date & time of the exam.
-GRADED COMP RESUBMISSION: Not to be performed on the same pt.
-Resubmissions more than 2 wks after the original due date result in a final grade of zero.
-Graded comp attempts will be averaged.
-COMP BENCHMARK: All grading criteria must be met.
-A score of "0" = Does not meet the minimum standard" for any rubric criteria results in a grade of "0" and requires a resubmission.
-Rubric Detail Levels of Achievement Criteria Meets Expectations Needs Improvement Does Not Meet the Minimum Standard Integrated patient history, clinical data and ultrasound findings reported.
-2 Points Comprehensive patient history and supporting clinical data was included with study.
-Points Acceptable patient history and supporting clinical data was included with study.
-Points Incomplete patient history and supporting clinical data was included with study.
-MUST reentire Exam.
-Demonstrates appropriate communication skills with patients.
-2 Points Facilitates superior communication and education to elicit patient cooperation, demonstrates understanding of expectations and responds to questions regarding the sonographic examination.
-1 Points Facilitates acceptable communication and education to elicit patient cooperation, demonstrates understanding of expectations and responds to questions regarding the sonographic examination.
-O Points Does not facilitate communication and education to elicit patient cooperation and/or demonstrate understanding of expectations and/or does not respond to questions regardithe sonographic examination.
-MUST redo enti Exam.
-Perform within the Scope of Practice: Required images we properly identified and adher to HIPAA requirements.
-Performed within the Scope of Practice for the 1 Points Partially perform within the Scope of Practice OR more than 1-2 images not documented.
-O Points Did not perform within the Scope of Practice of did not adhere to HIPAA requirements OR mothan 2 images not documented.
-MUST redoentire Exam.
-Required images were include in the exam and images were diagnostic sequence.
-Points 1-2 images were not included in the exam OR were in diagnostic sequence.
-Points More than 2 images were not included in the exam OR were not in diagnostic sequence.
-Muredo entire Exam.
-Imaging Windows, Patient Positioning & Techniques were Optimized.
-2 Points All imaging windows, patient positioning and techniques were optimized.
-Points 1-2 images did not display optimal imaging windows or patient positioning and/or techniques were not optimized.
-Points More than 2 images did not display optimal imaging windows or patient positioning and/o techniques were not optimized.
+Levels of Achievement Criteria Meets Expectations Needs Improvement Does Not Meet the Minimum Standard Integrated patient history, clinical 2 Points 1 Points 0 Points data and ultrasound findings reported.
+Comprehensivepatient history and supporting clinical data was included with study.
+Acceptable patient history and supporting clinical data was included with study.
+Incomplete patient history and supporting clinical data was included with study.
 MUST redo entire Exam.
-Technical aspect of images we optimized: TGC, FZ, FOV & Gair 1 Points 1- 2 images were not technically optimized.
-Points More than 2 images were not technically optimized.
+Demonstrates appropriate 2 Points 1 Points 0 Points communication skills with patients.
+Facilitates superior communication and education to elicit patient cooperation, demonstrates understanding of expectations and responds to questions regarding the sonographic examination.
+Facilitates acceptable communication and education to elicit patient cooperation, demonstrates understanding of expectations and responds to questions regarding the sonographic examination.
+Does not facilitate communication and education to elicit patient cooperation and/or demonstrate understanding of expectations and/or does not respond to questions regarding the sonographic examination.
 MUST redo entire Exam.
-Measurements (when appropriate).
-2 Points Measurements are appropriate.
-Points The second representation of Points More than two measurements were not appropriate.
+Perform within the Scope of 2 Points 1 Points 0 Points Practice: Required images were properly identified and adhered to HIPAA requirements.
+Performed within the Scope of Practice for the specified exam and adhered to HIPAA requirements.
+Partially perform within the Scope of Practice OR more than 1-2 images not documented.
+Did not perform within the Scope of Practice OR did not adhere to HIPAA requirements OR more than 2 images not documented.
 MUST redo entire Exam.
-Sonographic Characterization: Recognize and document sonographic appearance of normal/abnormal.
-2 Points Recognize and document normal/abnormal sonographic appearance of structures.
-Nissed subtle differences between normal/abnormal sonographic appearance of structures.
-O Points Did not recognize the differences in normal/abnormal sonographic appearance of structures.
+Required images were included in 2 Points 1 Points 0 Points the exam and images were in diagnostic sequence.
+Required images were included in the exam and were in diagnostic sequence.
+1-2 images were not included in the exam OR were in diagnostic sequence.
+More than 2 images were not included in the exam OR were not in diagnostic sequence.
 MUST redo entire Exam.
-Exam completed within the expected time frame.
-Points Exam was completed in an acceptable time period.
-Points Exam extended over the time period but was acceptable due to exam circumstances.
-Points Exam was not completed in an acceptable timperiod.
+Imaging Windows, Patient 2 Points 1 Points 0 Points Positioning & Techniques were Optimized.
+All imaging windows, patient positioning and techniques were optimized.
+1-2 images did not display optimal imaging windows or patient positioning and/or techniques were not optimized.
+More than 2 images did not display optimal imaging windows or patient positioning and/or techniques were not optimized.
+MUST redo entire Exam.
+Technical aspect of images were 2 Points 1 Points 0 Points optimized: TGC, FZ, FOV & Gain.
+Technical aspects of this exam were optimized.
+1- 2 images were not technically optimized.
+More than 2 images were not technically optimized.
+MUST redo entire Exam.
+Measurements (when 2 Points 1 Points 0 Points appropriate).
+Measurements are appropriate.
+More than two measurements were not appropriate.
+More than three measurements were not appropriate.
+MUST redo entire Exam.
+Sonographic Characterization: 2 Points 1 Points 0 Points Recognize and document sonographic appearance of normal/abnormal.
+Recognize and document normal/abnormal sonographic appearance of structures.
+Missed subtle differences between normal/abnormal sonographic appearance of structures.
+Did not recognize the differences in normal/abnormal sonographic appearance of structures.
+MUST redo entire Exam.
+Exam completed within the 2 Points 1 Points 0 Points expected time frame.
+Exam was completed in an acceptable time period.
+Exam extended over the time period but was acceptable due to exam circumstances.
+Exam was not completed in an acceptable time period.
 MUST redo entire Exam.